 BIOFUELS MANDATES AROUND THE WORLD

 There are current 64 countries with biofuel targets mandated in the world

-The bulk of mandates come from the EU-27;
+The bulk of mandates come from European Union: 25

-About 40% of American countries have mandates or targets in place or under consideration;
+14 countries in the Americas have mandates or targets in place

 Up to now China has not implemented its national E10 blending mandate launched in 2017.
 This situation was necessary because of the substantial difficulties found meeting production targets due to shortages and rising prices of key raw materials such as corn, low oil prices, as well as other distribution and pricing challenges.

 Up to now, only six provinces and cities including Jilin, Heilongjiang, Liaoning, Anhui, Henan, and Tianjin have achieved closed full coverage of ethanol gasoline, although not uniformly at the E10 blending rate.
 At the end of 2019, the National Development and Reform Commission and the National Energy Administration held a meeting to adjust the nationwide promotion plan to encourage provinces to adopt the E10 policy.
 It was reported coverage nationwide had not yet reached 50% as of the end of 2020.

 It has been estimated China’s total fuel ethanol production capacity in 2019 prior to the Covid-19 pandemic was around 13 billion liters, far less than the 20 million liters needed to implement nationwide E10 blending rate.
 With the cumulative impact of the Covid-19 pandemic still being assessed it is estimated China’s actual fuel ethanol production in 2020 dropped to 3 billion liters, or pre-2017 levels.

 Draft Energy Law and 14th Five Year Plan